-International Cooperation and Assistance Division S/49/98 14 May 1998 ENGLISH only
+International Cooperation and Assistance Division S/70/98 26 August 1998 ENGLISH Only

-AN INVITATION TO PROPOSE CANDIDATES FOR A NINE-DAY COURSE FOR PERSONNEL INVOLVED IN THE IMPLEMENTATION OF THE CHEMICAL WEAPONS CONVENTION
+AN INVITATION TO PROPOSE CANDIDATES FOR ANOTHER NINE-DAY COURSE FOR PERSONNEL INVOLVED IN THE IMPLEMENTATION OF THE CHEMICAL WEAPONS CONVENTION

-- 1. In late summer 1998 the Secretariat will hold a nine-day course for personnel involved in the implementation of the Chemical Weapons Convention.
-The course curriculum is presented in annex 1 to this document. - 2.
-The course will be held at the Netherlands Defence College (Instituut Defensie Leergangen) in Ypenburg, near The Hague, the Netherlands, from 24 August to 1 September 1998.
+- 1. In late 1998 the Secretariat will hold another nine-day course for personnel involved in the implementation of the Chemical Weapons Convention.
+The course curriculum, which is the same as for the course being held from 24 August 1 September 1998, is contained in annex 1 to this document. - 2.
+The course will be held at the Netherlands Defence College (Instituut Defensie Leergangen) in Ypenburg, near The Hague, the Netherlands, from 7 to 15 December 1998.
 The course fee will be NLG 1,000 per person, which includes all meals, medical insurance, the costs of course materials and handouts, and course-related travel within the Netherlands.
 The fee does not include the costs of travel to and from the Netherlands, and is payable in advance. - 3.
-The course has been designed for the personnel of National Authorities who could face a multitude of responsibilities when preparing for and actually implementing the Convention.
+The course has been designed for the personnel of National Authorities, who could face a multitude of responsibilities when preparing for and actually implementing the Convention.
 It should be noted that the course will not be able to cover the more specialised needs of CW "possessor" Member States of the OPCW. - 4.
 The course consists of four modules.
-Module A focuses on introductory aspects and is suitable for participants with a limited background knowledge of the Chemical Weapons Convention.
-Module B deals with declaration issues, and module C with inspection issues.
-For both of these modules the participants will require some background knowledge of the Convention, perhaps gained from the introductory module A. Finally, module D deals with example applications. - 5.
-The participants can select in advance if they wish to follow the course from the beginning of module A,, or would prefer to commence from the more advanced module B. - 6.
+Module A focuses on introductory aspects of the implementation of the Chemical Weapons Convention, and is suitable for participants with a limited background knowledge of the Convention.
+Module B deals with declaration-related issues, while module C considers inspection-related issues.
+For modules B and C the participants will require some background knowledge of the Convention, perhaps gained from the introductory module A. Finally, module D deals with the National Authority at work. - 5.
+Participants may decide in advance whether they wish to follow the course beginning with module A, or whether they would prefer to attend only the more advanced modules B, C and D. - 6.
 Throughout the course, the language of instruction will be English.
 It will not be possible for participants to follow the course unless they have a good working knowledge of that language.
 No interpretation facilities of any kind will be provided.